wp-media/adminimize/readme.txt

 * Security fix for $_GET on the admin-settings-page

 = v1.7.21 =
-* SORRY: i had an svn bug; here the cimplete version
+* SORRY: i had an svn bug; here the complete version
 * no changes; only a new commit to svn

 = v1.7.20 =
 * fix small bug for use plugin Localization
-* add Dashbaord Widgets to remove for different roles
+* add Dashboard Widgets to remove for different roles

 = v1.7.19 =
 * fix page for links - `link.php`